What is Sales and Operations Planning? An Overview of S&OP Best Practices

 What this looks like: Since S&OP is a forward-looking process, it needs to support planning far enough out in the future to support both execution and strategy.

 Key points: This should be at least 12-months rolling and cover the cumulative supply chain lead time (CSCLT).
-The team needs to understand the planning zones – where changes can be made and the tradeoffs of a change.
+The team needs to understand the planning zones – where changes can be made and the trade offs of a change.

 What this looks like: Accountability (who the executive is expecting to deliver the results) and responsibility (who has to get it done) for the plan is clearly defined and documented.